Momentum dependent measures of correlations between mean transverse momentum and harmonic flow in heavy ion collisions: Summary and Outlook

 \section{Summary and Outlook}

 We propose to measure momentum dependent correlation coefficients between the mean transverse momentum and the harmonic flow.
+The measurement of quantities based on the covariance between two observables, the mean transverse momentum and the harmonic flow in a given transverse momentum bin, brings additional information on the statistical multidimensional distribution of these flow observables.
 In the simplest version, it is the correlation coefficient of the mean transverse momentum and the square of the harmonic flow vector in a given transverse momentum bin.
 A modified definition of such a correlation coefficient involves the first flow vector taken in the whole acceptance and the second flow vector in a given transverse momentum bin.
-Both quantities would give new differential observables of correlations between the transverse flow and harmonic flow variables.
+Both quantities would give new momentum dependent observables for correlations between the transverse flow and harmonic flow variables.

-We show that the momentum dependence of the proposed correlation coefficients is sensitive to the granularity of the initial state, especially, for the triangular flow.
-Such a measurement could serve to constrain the small scale fluctuation present in the initial state of nucleus-nucleus or proton-nucleus collisions.
+The momentum dependent correlation coefficient depends on physics parameters used in the hydrodynamic modeling of the collision, e.g. the nuclear deformation, the shear viscosity, or the initial state granularity.
+We show that the form of the momentum dependence of the proposed correlation coefficients is sensitive to the granularity of the initial state, especially, for the triangular flow.
+Such a measurement could serve to additionally constrain small scale fluctuations present in the initial state of nucleus-nucleus or proton-nucleus collisions.
+The proposed momentum dependent correlation coefficient or the momentum dependent covariance between the mean transverse momentum and the harmonic flow can be be sensitive also to other physical parameters in the model, e.g. the value of shear and bulk viscosity.
+Therefore, such a complete analysis could be done using a Bayesian analysis combining experimental data on many observables, besides the correlations and covariances discussed in this paper, and a set of model parameters \cite{JETSCAPE:2020mzn,Nijs:2020roc}.